 The National Lieutenant Governors Association (NLGA) and Americans for the Arts established a partnership in 2006.
 Each year at the NLGA Annual Conference, Americans for the Arts hosts a reception and presents a lieutenant governor with a State Arts Leadership Award as a part of the Public Leadership in Arts Awards series.
 NLGA has been a proud sponsorship of our AEP studies including our Arts & Economic Prosperity V.

 Americans for the Arts holds a unique position at NLGA as the only organization that is officially recognized as a partner of NLGA.
-Every five years, most recently in 2011, NLGA reviews and renews this partnership, which allows Americans for the Arts staff to present the Public Leadership in the Arts Award, attend every national meeting, and suggest speakers.
-NLGA is currently chaired by Massachusetts Lt.
-Gov. Tim Murray.
+Every five years, most recently in 2016, NLGA reviews and renews this partnership, which allows Americans for the Arts staff to present the Public Leadership in the Arts Award, attend every national meeting, and suggest speakers.

 Resolutions Passed by the NLGA Supporting the Arts: